Quick Answer

 Solar Thermal Systems

-Apart from PV technology, solar energy can also be utilized through solar thermal systems.
-These systems focus on capturing the sun’s heat to generate power.
-Concentrated solar power (CSP) plants use mirrors or lenses to focus sunlight onto a small area.
-They heat a fluid that produces steam to turn turbines and generate electricity.
-Solar thermal systems are efficient in areas with high levels of sunlight.
-The systems can provide reliable energy even after sunset.
+Beyond PV, a second major technology path captures the sun’s heat rather than its light.
+Concentrated solar power (CSP) plants use mirrors or lenses to focus sunlight onto a small area, heating a fluid that produces steam to turn turbines and generate electricity.
+The thermal approach is most effective in regions with intense, consistent direct sunlight.

 Advantages of Solar Energy